Skip to content

 Digital Object Identifiers (DOI)

-A DOI is a Digital Object Identifier which can be used to consistently and accurately reference digital objects.
-DOIs provide a way for ADS resources to be cited in a similar fashion to traditional scholarly materials.
-Each DOI has metadata associated with it, such as subject, location (URL), publisher and creator.
-While this metadata can change, the actual DOI will never change.
-This allows for a digital object’s DOI to be permanent while the actual location of the archive can change.
-Citing a DOI is much more robust and permanent than citing a URL.
+Each DOI has metadata associated with it, such as subject, location (URL), publisher and creator and while this metadata can change the actual DOI will never change.
+This persistence allows for a digital object’s DOI to be permanent while the actual location of the archive can change.

 Citing DOI